hsnlab/edu-cloud-native/k3d-setup/README.md

 $ ./practice_06_k8s_intro.sh
 # delete cluster
 $ ./practice_06_k8s_intro.sh -d
-# cleanup
+# cleanup practice's intermediary data e.g., docker images
 $ ./practice_06_k8s_intro.sh -c
 ```

-`k3d` automatically modifies the default cluster, thus the `kubectl` command can be used
+`k3d` automatically modifies the default cluster context, thus the `kubectl` command can be used
-directly after cluster creation.
+right after cluster creation without a fuzz.

 ## Good to know

 - At every cluster creation, the _current context_ is rewritten in the default kubeconfig file.
-To check the available `k3d` cluster configs or select another context, see `cat ~/.kube/config`
+To check the available `k3d` cluster configs or select another context config, see `cat ~/.kube/config`
 or consult with `kubectl config --help`.

 - Custom-built docker images must be imported into the cluster using the `k3d image import` command.